amitxv/PC-Tuning/docs/post-install.md

         - In the ``System -> Optional features`` section, uninstall everything that you don't need

-- If Windows Defender was disabled in the [Merge the Registry Files](#merge-the-registry-files) step,``smartscreen.exe`` ignores the registry key that controls whether it runs in the background persistently on later versions of Windows.
-For this reason, open CMD as TrustedInstaller with ``C:\bin\MinSudo.exe --TrustedInstaller --Privileged`` and enter the command below to remove the binary

-    ```bat
-    taskkill /f /im smartscreen.exe > nul 2>&1 & ren C:\Windows\System32\smartscreen.exe smartscreen.exee
-    ```

 - You can use Task Manager to check for residual bloatware that is running in the background and possibly create an issue on the repository so that it can be reviewed

 ## Install 7-Zip